 Beans are not only inexpensive, but they are tasty.
 Plus, they are absolutely loaded with good-for-you stuff, like fibre, protein, vitamins and minerals.
 I use ’em in salads, burgers, soups, dips, and chili on the regular.
 I can honestly say that I’ve never eaten as many beans as I do now.

 This meatless chili is so hearty, even meat lovers would inhale a huge bowl of it.
 And, while it’s no longer meatless March for me, it is meatless Monday so the perfect excuse to chow down on a huge bowl!

 As you know, I’m all about those garnishes, those extra flavours and pops of colour.
 Cilantro works wonderfully, but my hands down favourite is Greek yogurt!
 Its adds creaminess to the chili and cools it down a touch.
 I always use it in lieu of sour cream.
 Plus, it’s protein packed!

-Shout to hubby for doing the whole hand modelling thing, lol—>
+Shout out to hubby for doing the whole hand modelling thing, lol—>

-Hope you love this three bean chili!
+Hope you love this easy vegan chili!
 Stay tuned later this week for an updated sidekick to go along with this.

 Until next time, take care and chit chat again soon 🙂

 P.S.
 Don’t forget to subscribe below to stay in the loop on all the latest recipes.